 CA: What does Hogan Lovells offer that is unique?

-TL: If I was a law student, there are two things I would find most significant about Hogan, in addition to its outstanding global-facing practices.
+TL: If I was a law student, there are two things I would find most significant about Hogan in addition to its outstanding global-facing practices.
 The first is its very positive culture – people here are genuinely friendly and supportive.
 The second thing, which takes a little bit of investigation to really appreciate, is the extent of the firm’s commitment to our attorneys’ professional development.
 We have devised and implemented a formal, professionally-developed program, which we call our lawyer development framework, for our attorneys.
-The program provides associates with essential “soft-skill” tools we believe will help them continue to grow professionally and succeed throughout their careers.
+The program provides associates with essential 'soft skill' tools we believe will help them continue to grow professionally and succeed throughout their careers.
 I’m not aware of any comparable program.

 555 Thirteenth Street, NW,

-- Head Office: Washington, DC
+- Head Office (US): Washington, DC

-- Number of domestic offices: 13
+- Number of domestic offices: 14

 - Number of international offices: 36

-- Worldwide revenue: $1.925 billion
+- Worldwide revenue: $2.036 billion

-- Partners (US): 411
+- Partners (US): 400

-- Associates (US): 530
+- Associates (US): 525

 - Split summers offered?
-Case by case
+Case by Case